 Andrea Spradling has been part of the American Heritage School English faculty for 16 years.
 She holds a Bachelor of Arts and a Master of Science in Education.
 Her passion is helping students reach their academic potential.
 She is currently teaching in the Reading Lab, Writing Seminar (9th-10th grade), Great Books, and Literature & the Arts 7.
 Andrea incorporates strategies, tools, and assistive technology that benefit students of all levels.
 She helped to launch and teach the first American Heritage School summer program for elementary grades and has continued to be part of the summer programs at American Heritage Summer Institute.

 American Heritage teacher Ashley Ventrella is an experienced teacher with a Master of Science in Earth Science and a Bachelor of Science in Elementary Education.
 She has been teaching for 15 years.
-In 2014, Ashley was selected as the Middle School Teacher of the Year for her district in Louisiana and she was also selected as a Semi-Finalist for Louisiana State Teacher of the Year.
+In 2014, Ashley was selected as the Junior High Teacher of the Year for her district in Louisiana and she was also selected as a Semi-Finalist for Louisiana State Teacher of the Year.

 A class may be canceled if fewer than 6 students enroll, and a specific teacher is not guaranteed.
 It is the parents’ responsibility to check with their child's school when seeking credit for a course.
 For online courses, the students’ cameras MUST be turned on at all times, and attendance is mandatory.
 To protect the privacy rights of all, there is absolutely no videotaping or recording by students during the course.
 Students must be age appropriate for the course, and all students must adhere to proper online etiquette.
 For online courses, young children must be supervised by a parent at all times.